wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/209-minute-by-defence-committee.md

 ---
+doc_date: '1968-07-11'
+doc_num: 209
+doc_order: 209
+naa_refs:
+- naa_barcode: 3054150
+  naa_control_symbol: 1968/8538 PART 2
+  naa_series: A1209
+  reference: '[NAA: A 1209, 1968/8538 part 2]'
-title: "209 Minute By Defence Committee"
+title: Minute By Defence Committee
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9717
 vol_id: 26
-doc_date: 1968-07-11
-barcode: 3054150
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 209 Minute By Defence Committee

 Canberra, 11 July 1968

 Top Secret

  **Future size and role of the Pacific Islands Regiment**

-The Defence Committee noted that following his discussion with the Committee on the 30th May 1968 (Minute No 42/1968)1 the Secretary, Department of External Territories requested that his Department•s views be recorded as per the attached.
+The Defence Committee noted that following his discussion with the Committee on the 30th May 1968 (Minute No 42/1968)[1](#f1) the Secretary, Department of External Territories requested that his Department•s views be recorded as per the attached.

 2\.
-The Chairman intimated that an exchange of correspondence was in process between the Minister for External Territories and the Minister for Defence2 and that if the questions of the timing of the proposed review, and the build-up and role of the Army in Papua and New Guinea were not resolved between them, it was to be expected that the questions would go to Cabinet for consideration.
+The Chairman intimated that an exchange of correspondence was in process between the Minister for External Territories and the Minister for Defence[2](#f2) and that if the questions of the timing of the proposed review, and the build-up and role of the Army in Papua and New Guinea were not resolved between them, it was to be expected that the questions would go to Cabinet for consideration.

  **Attachment**

 FUTURE OF PIR: EXTERNAL TERRITORIES VIEW